damn/core.component/README.md

 A Clojure [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) DSL which is working with plain atoms, maps, keywords and multimethods.
 No magic involved.
 No dependencies and only 60 LOC.

+This system is not a tech demo but has been used since a few months in an action RPG game I am developing.
+(Unreleased yet).
+You can see an application in [gdl, a clojure game engine](https://github.com/damn/gdl).

 > Entity component system (ECS) is a software architectural pattern mostly used in video game development for the representation of game world objects.
 An ECS comprises entities composed from components of data, with systems which operate on entities' components.
 >
 > ECS follows the principle of composition over inheritance, meaning that every entity is defined not by a type hierarchy, but by the components that are associated with it.
 Systems act globally over all entities which have the required components.